7enTropy7/Racer_AI/README.md

 </div>

-In this repo, we have trained a PPO agent using Stable Baselines 3 to navigate through various custom race tracks.
-We then utilized the trained expert agent to help a novice agent traverse a new track using imitation learning (the Dagger algorithm).
+In this repo, we have trained a PPO agent using [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3) to navigate through various custom race tracks.
+We then utilized the trained expert agent to help a novice agent traverse a new track using Imitation Learning ([DAgger algorithm](https://www.ri.cmu.edu/pub_files/2011/4/Ross-AISTATS11-NoRegret.pdf)).

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)